navasu9-jpg/Labyrinth/README.md

 **👨‍💻 Bocaletto Luca**

 Made with ❤️ and **JavaScript**!
-If you enjoy Maze Explorer, feel free to ⭐ star the repository or contribute to its development. 🚀
+If you enjoy Labyrinth - Maze Explorer, feel free to ⭐ star the repository or contribute to its development. 🚀

 ---